What is Compound Interest?

 - It generally works in favor when the investment is considered while it works negatively from the borrowers perspective, but sometimes it works in favor of borrowers as well like instead of making the mortgage loan payment fully in a month, if the same is paid twice in a month, then it will cut down the amortization period thereby saving interest amount.

-One should have proper knowledge of the concept of compound interest because it helps the person in making better financial decisions and saving a good amount of money.
-Compound interest formula is one of the very useful tools for the calculation of the future value of an investment, rate of investment, etc using the other available information.
-The interest under compound interest is earned by the investor on principal as well as previously earned interest part of the investment, so the investment in case of compound interest grow quickly depending on the rate of return and number of the compounding periods of the particular investment.
+Compound interest is one of the very useful tools for the calculation of the future value of an investment, rate of investment, etc using the other available information.
+The interest is earned by the investor on principal as well as previously earned interest part of the investment, so the investment quickly depending on the rate of return and number of the compounding periods of the particular investment.

 This has been a guide to what is Compound Interest and its definition.
 Here we discuss compound interest formula and calculation along with practical examples.
 You can learn more about excel modeling from the following articles –